nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 1. Emit data into the pipeline by calling `Subscriber`'s `on_next` method.
 In our example, this occurs in the `source_generator` method.
 1. When an error occurs, call the `Subscriber`'s `on_error` method.
 1. When we are done, call the `Subscriber`'s `on_complete` method.
-Note: Some source stages, such as ones that read input data from a file, there is a clear point where the stage is complete.
+Note: For some source stages, such as ones that read input data from a file, there is a clear point where the stage is complete.
 Others such as this one are intended to continue running until it is shut down.
-For these situations, the stage can poll the `Subscriber`'s `is_subscribed` method, which will return a value of `false` on shut-down.
+For the latter situation, the stage can poll the `Subscriber`'s `is_subscribed` method, which will return a value of `false` on shut down.

 ```cpp
 neo::Observable<RabbitMQSourceStage::source_type_t> RabbitMQSourceStage::build_observable()